ycarotrindade/ATRA/README.md

 ```
 Now just invite the bot to your server and enjoy

+# Usage

+- 1d20 = 1 is the amount of dice that will be rolled and 20 the max
+- 3#1d20 = this will roll 1d20 3 times
+- 1d20 + 5 = this will roll 1d20 and add 5 to the final result

 # Notes

 - The free version of Random.org API allows just 1,000 requests/day and 250,000 bits/day. **DO NOT USE THIS BOT FOR COMMERCIAL PURPOSES**